DCC-EX/EX-Hardware/EX-Motorshield8874/README.md

 2. **Parallel booster mode:** Both EX-MotorShield8874s are controlled with the same control signals so both pairs of H-bridges are running in parallel.
 This mode is used to increase the current capabilities of the 2 DCC or DC PWM districts.

 This information is provided for reference.
 Documentation will be updated when both of these modes are fully tested and configured in DCC-EX EX-CommandStation.

+***CAUTIONARY NOTE:*** Only one EX-MotorShield8874 should provide VIN power to the underlying motherboard from the DCC power feed!
+The jumper connecting the VIN feed pin from the onboard 7.2V regulator to the Arduino sheild connectors must be cut on one of the stacked shields.

 ## Reference